liam-clifford/Salesforce-Spark-Connector/README.md

 ### Authentication

-To use this code in your environment, you need to have your Salesforce username, password, and security token stored as secrets with the names `salesforce/username`, `salesforce/password`, and `salesforce/token`, respectively.
+- To use this code in your environment, you need to have your Salesforce username, password, and security token available.

-This code uses Databricks Secrets to securely access your Salesforce credentials.
+- I personally use [Databricks Secrets](https://docs.databricks.com/dev-tools/cli/secrets-cli.html) for storing secrets securely.
 If you are not using Databricks, you can still use this code by substituting your own credentials directly in the code instead of using Databricks Secrets.
-To do this, replace the calls to `dbutils.secrets.get()` with the appropriate code to retrieve your Salesforce credentials.
+To do this, replace the calls to `dbutils.secrets.get()` with the appropriate code to retrieve/define your Salesforce credentials.

 ### Basic Setup